datajerk/apple3rtr/README.txt

 v1.3:  * Updated: mess.ini/mess.ini.windows (cleanup)
        * Added Backup ///.
 Use this and MeatNet for virtual to physical (.PROFILE/.CFIDE1 <=> .PROFILE) transfers through MeatSpace.
+       * Changed default BOS blanker (type open-apple-B from BOS).

+v1.4:  * Added MORE INFO ABOUT MESS APPLE /// section
+       * Added Backup3.cffa2.dsk image for virtual <=> physical and vv.
+       * Added bosboot4.dsk.
+Chaged System Parameters "Number of Disk III Drives" from 2 to 4.
+Now .D3 and .D4 work.  bosboot.dsk and
+         cpmboot.po only support (2) Disk III drives (.D1 and .D2).
+       * Added cpmboot4.dsk.
+Chaged System Parameters "Number of Disk III Drives" from 2 to 4.
+Now .D3 and .D4 work as C: and D:, HD (/BOS/CPM1) is now E:.